Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Numerical results

 Moving on to challenging dynamics with interacting fermions, we consider the Fermi-Hubbard model

 We first consider a $1$D chain of $100$ spinful sites, where we simulate the dynamics of an initial ferromagnetic eigenstate at $U/t=+\infty$ evolving under the quenched Hamiltonian with $U/t=1$.
-We implement second-order Trotter expansion
+We implement a second-order Trotter expansion

 where gates in the third factor are applied in reverse order.
 The expressions of the hopping and repulsion gates in terms of Majorana operators are listed in Appendix~\ref{app:decompositions}.
-Since we use a second-order expansion, our Trotter-consistent $S$ truncation technique imposes a relaxed cutoff $S'=S+2$ within each Trotter layer in all experiments.
+Since we use a second-order expansion, our Trotter-consistent unpaired truncation technique imposes a relaxed cutoff $S'=S+2$ within each Trotter layer in all experiments.
 As already remarked above, the hopping terms in the Hamiltonian change the number of unpaired operators, while leaving the weight of the string unchanged.
 On the other hand, the repulsion term $\mu(v_{ii^\prime jj^\prime})\equiv \gamma_i\gamma_i^\prime\gamma_j\gamma_j^\prime$ increases the weight of the strings, but preserves the number of unpaired operators.

 In Figure \ref{fig:QA_1d} we show the local densities at the central site $n_{50,\uparrow}(\tau)$ at different cutoffs $S$ (and $\varepsilon=10^{-5}$).
-We compare the results with a fermionic MPS with various bond dimensions $\chi$ evolving under the same Trotter circuit.
+We compare the results with those of a fermionic MPS with various bond dimensions $\chi$ that evolves under the same Trotter circuit.
 Even with the strong coefficient truncation, the Majorana propagation is accurate to $\tau/t\approx 4$.
-Furthermore, observe little qualitative difference in the predictions between $S=6$ and $S=8$ over the entire time interval, and the collapse further indicates that $S \geq 6$ yields accurate predictions.
+Furthermore, we observe little qualitative difference in the predictions between $S=6$ and $S=8$ over the entire time interval, and the collapse further indicates that $S \geq 6$ yields accurate predictions.
 In contrast, the MPS predictions for the same Trotter circuit diverge as $\tau/t \approx 5$ for the considered bond dimensions.